Killing of Michael Sandy: Arrests and indictment

-Following Sandy's death, Fox, Fortunato and Shurov were indicted on October 25, 2006 on charges of second degree murder as a hate crime and attempted robbery as a hate crime.
+Following Sandy's death, Fox, Fortunato and Shurov were indicted on October 25, 2006, on charges of second degree murder as a hate crime and attempted robbery as a hate crime.
 The three also faced possible charges of manslaughter as a hate crime, and faced potential sentences of 25 years to life in prison.

-On October 25, 2006 Timmons pled guilty to one count of attempted robbery in the second degree as a hate crime.
+On October 25, 2006, Timmons pled guilty to one count of attempted robbery in the second degree as a hate crime.

-Motive

-During questioning after arrest, the suspects made statements indicating that they had used the internet to lure gay men in the past.

-On April 24, 2007, the taped statements by Fox and Timmons were played in court, in order to determine their admissibility at trial.

 Trial and sentencing

+During questioning after arrest, the suspects made statements indicating that they had used the Internet to lure gay men in the past.
+On April 24, 2007, the taped statements by Fox and Timmons were played in court to determine their admissibility at trial.